-211.02 The Contractor is advised that groundwater within the project limits has the potential to contain chemical compounds at concentrations greater than that acceptable for direct discharge under standard NPDES permits.
+211.02 The Contractor is advised that groundwater within the project limits contains chemical compounds at concentrations greater than that acceptable for direct discharge under standard National Pollutant Discharge Elimination System (NPDES) permits.
 The Contractor is advised to limit pumping of groundwater in all project excavations, by careful scheduling, expediting the work and use of conscientious construction methods.

-Removal, sample collection, analytical testing, containerization, transportation, and disposal or treatment of all contaminated groundwater will be in accordance with Section 107.25 Water Quality Control and as described in Revision of Section 250 Environmental, Health and Safety Management.
+Permitting, removal, sample collection, analytical testing, containerization, transportation, and disposal or treatment of all contaminated groundwater will be in accordance with Section 107.25 Water Quality Control and as described in Revision of Section 250 Environmental, Health and Safety Management.